susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: "Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better". – Samuel Beckett...Try Again always 💜
 ![ Try Again always][D47.1]

+## Day 48 - D41 #60daysofudacity : Tuesday, January 19, 2021

+ 1. Today I continued with the Machine Learning Engineer with Microsoft Azure course
+ 2. Today I continued with the Data Analyst in Python in Dataquest course
+ 3. My quote of the day: You are capable of amazing things...
+Believe in yourself 💜
+ 4. Today I reviewed this very interesting article https://pbpython.com/dataframe-gui-overview.html

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca  @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah  @Agni  @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day:  You are capable of amazing things...
+Believe in yourself 💜
+![ You are capable of amazing things...
+Believe in yourself][D48.1]